ant-design/u.ant.design/README.md

 URLs had been shortened, please commit and push it to GitHub!
 ```

-To generate a link with a specific name, specify the name as a second parameter:
+To generate a link with a specific name, specify the name after the link:
 ```bash
 > npm run generate https://www.example.com Example Name